 We have equality, don’t we?
 So why is there still a gap?

 Financially, the odds are still stacked against us.
-Despite greater equality in both the workplace and society, there are a number of specific challenges which affect women’s ability to earn, save and build a healthy pension.
+Despite greater equality in both the workplace and society, there are many specific challenges which affect women’s ability to earn, save and build a healthy pension.

 Women are much more likely to be care-givers too – taking time out from a career to raise children and look after relatives – meaning they are also more likely to work part-time to juggle these responsibilities.

 For too long, finance has been seen as a man’s world, and the upshot is that women have less confidence when dealing with financial products – particularly investments – just 12% of women hold a stocks and shares ISA compared to 19% of men, according to Boring Money.